 In tandem with the yellow announcement of the buffalo beans, the Bow River changes its colour to a glacial turquoise with the snowmelt from the mountains.
 Next, the poplars burst their catkins and rain down fluff, “snow in June.”
 The tiny wolf willow flowers offer up their putrid scent, and the muddy river overflows its banks predictably and on schedule.
 The willows now up to their knees, along with submerged grasses, hang on by their roots till the runoff ends.
 Children wade in the icy backwaters, building rafts, catching minnows and water skimmers, and the frogs and red winged blackbirds belt out their songs for all they are worth.
 A really exciting flood meant water lapping the crushed red rock road that ran parallel to the riverbank around Bowness Park.
 Everyone rushed out to take pictures, riding bikes and pushing strollers.
 I tell you of the reliable progression of an Alberta year, so the certainty of that time won’t be forgotten.

 The big historic floods of Bowness: 1870, 1897, 1932, 2005.
 And finally, it’s 2013.
 June 19th.
 Nature transcended even Alberta’s unpredictability for weather.
-A high-pressure system parks the jet stream against the eastern face of the Rockies, where it proceeds to hemorrhage for three days.
+A high-pressure system parks the Jet Stream against the eastern face of the Rockies, where it proceeds to hemorrhage for three days.
 Two hundred millimeters of rainfall just west of Calgary.
 Canmore receives two hundred and twenty, High River three hundred and twenty-five.
 Easily half a year’s predicted rainfall delivered in under thirty-six hours, falling on ground saturated from an unusually wet spring.
 By June 21st, the flow rate on the Bow reaches 1,458 cubic meters per second.
 Five times its normal volume.
 The Elbow and Highwood Rivers are estimated to reach ten times their average flow.
 Thirty-two states of local emergency are declared.
 People evacuate their homes.

 After school on the 19th, you drive the kids in the minivan to Bowness Park for a festive seasonal outing, witnessing a spring flood.
 People are there with their bikes and strollers.
 A carnival feeling prevails.
 When the water creeps steadily over the red shale road paralleling the river, you all exclaim that this is a new record.
 When it keeps on coming and encircles the van’s tires, something propitious makes you start the engine and drive out, despite the protests of kids who declare there’s no way it can go higher.
 In less than ten minutes Bowness Park lies entirely submerged in a torrent.
 The unimaginable has occurred: the flood crests the Bearspaw Dam.